pablodecm/phd_thesis/src/104_chapter_4.md

 number of dimensions of the resulting summary statistic, that is based on a transformation of the input using a multi-layer neural network.

-The SDG update rule from [Equation @eq:sdg] requires the computation of the gradients of the loss function with respect to the model parameters.
+The SDG update rule from [Equation @eq:sgd] requires the computation of the gradients of the loss function with respect to the model parameters.
 For complex models, e.g. those put together by stacking layers as those described in